yourhead/StacksAPI/_controls/checkbox/index.md

 {% include newstuff.html %}
 ### Checkbox Array

 Checkboxes can be used in arrays.
 Each has its own subtitle and default, all other values are shared.

+> NB: checkbox-3 requires Stacks API v8 (Stacks v3.1+)

 Checkbox types are:

 - `checkbox` : a regular checkbox.
 - `checkbox-2` : two checkboxes.
+- `checkbox-3` : three checkboxes.
 - `checkbox-4` : four checkboxes.